Learn more about Duo two-factor authentication, a service T&I is providing to Davidson employees in spring 2018.

 Q: Who can use it?

-A: We are offering Duo Two-Factor Authentication to all Davidson employees.
+A: We are offering Duo to all Davidson employees.
 A number of employees will be required to use two-factor authentication if they handle information protected by federal regulation or Davidson policy.
-The rest of the employees can sign up for two-factor authentication on an opt-in basis.
+Other employees can sign up for two-factor authentication on an opt-in basis.

 Q: What are the ways I can authenticate?